brookesystem32/javaAbsurdism/README.md

 # The Absurdist's Guide to Java (WIP)
 > It's so under construction that the read-me isn't even finished!
-Forked from quartz
+Forked from https://quartz.jzhao.xyz/